Interview

 You have told me several times about the importance of pedagogy during the interview.
 Tell us a little about the NGO “Paz under construction” that has been working for years in the educational centers of the Canary Islands.

-It all started after the first works on the ground.
-There I saw clear that we had to bet on education as a path to peace.
-We came from working in conflict areas and we wanted this experience to transform teachers and young people into human rights defenders.
+It all began after our initial fieldwork.
+It was then that I realized we had to invest in education as a path to peace.
+We had worked in conflict zones and wanted that experience to transform teachers and young people into human rights defenders.
 Over time, the project grew so much that in 2020 we became an NGO.
-What we do does not stay in the classrooms: it expands to families, neighborhoods and even reaches other countries.
-We accompany, make visible and demand compliance with rights, because each figure of refugees, each missing child is a life that deserves future.
+What we do doesn't stay in the classroom: it extends to families, neighborhoods, and even reaches other countries.
+We provide support, raise awareness, and demand the fulfillment of rights, because every refugee, every missing child, represents a life that deserves a future.

-The idea is that students understand, feel their own and defend the Universal Declaration of Human Rights, starting from what they see every day in networks, on television or on the Internet.
-We use the calendar of world days (peace day, day against violence etc.) to, through photographs vertebrates by themes, connect with the international treaties of the United Nations on which there is enormous ignorance.
-We must remember what are the basis of coexistence in Europe, the human rights framework is very important.
+The idea is for students to understand, embrace, and defend the Universal Declaration of Human Rights, starting with what they see every day on social media, television, or the internet.
+We use the calendar of world days (International Day of Peace, International Day Against Violence, etc.) to connect, through thematic photographs, with the United Nations international treaties about which there is a great deal of ignorance.
+It's crucial to remember the foundations of coexistence in Europe, the framework of Human Rights.

-This project, born in the Canary Islands, has become a reference.
-And best of all, the work done by the students themselves are still alive, available for the entire educational community.
-In addition to this project, previously, we have done many others and I can say that we have taught more than a thousand talks, for giving you a fact.
+This project, which originated in the Canary Islands, has become a benchmark.
+And best of all, the work done by the students themselves remains available to the entire educational community.
+In addition to this project, we have carried out many others previously, and I can say that we have given more than a thousand talks, to give you an idea.

-I trust that these children who are now more aware of the importance of respecting and defending the rights of all humanity, whether in the near future the mayor or mayor of any of our municipalities.
-Or the president or the president of our Cabildos or the Government of the Canary Islands.
-We will continue working to do so.
+I trust that these boys and girls, who are now more aware of the importance of respecting and defending the rights of all humanity, will one day become the mayor of one of our municipalities, or the president of our Island Councils, or the president of the Government of the Canary Islands.
+We will continue working to make that happen.

 Despite the hard of the conversation, we say goodbye with laughter with the promise to meet soon at the inauguration of his exhibition in La Laguna.
 While reviewing the notes I have taken, I keep thinking about that idea that Alberto repeats: that his work, that of so many other war journalists, is a warning.
 What happens in those other worlds, on those fronts that we sometimes feel distant, it soon splashed.
 Wars are never alien.
 Listening to those who have lived them closely becomes an act of responsibility.
 Do not forget that we will have the opportunity to listen to Alberto and other war journalists at the round table that will be held on July 29 at the Santo Domingo convent or follow her by streaming.